Segmentation builds connection—until oversegmentation breaks it

 The goal is to dodge false leads.
 Run the analysis on half the data set, then run the same analysis on the other half, advises Markman.
 Some finely-grained segments showing up in the first run-through may be flukes or outliers, and can be discounted if they do not show on the second run-through.

 While automation can check data twice, only a human can lend insight.
 “This is why we have PhD programs in psychology,” Markman quips.
-Understanding human behavior—and the data—is what leads to good insight.

 Walking this back to market segmentation, Markman stresses that a segment has to be “not spurious” and must also exhibit future behavior that is predictable.
 Illustrating this by example, Markman points out “early adopters”—those people who have to be the first on their block to buy a new tech gadget.
-They will buy an iPod, then a smart phone, then the ear buds, then a pair of Bluetooth speakers.
+They will buy an iPod, then a smartphone, then the earbuds, then a pair of Bluetooth speakers.
 The segment generates repeat sales.

 Not knowing human behavior can leave a marketer in the dark.
 The market segment appears arbitrary—the marketer does not know what the “secret ingredient” is that drives that particular segment.
 Either the marketer is blamed for not doing a good job when the campaign fails, or he comes to distrust big data.